gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TODO:

 - `ModelMap` creation and configuration DSL syntax is now treated as nested rule.
+- This means that a task can be configured using another task as input.

 ### Tooling API exposes source language level